baychub/cb-gsg/Getting-Started.md

 ------------------------------------------
 ```

-### See tag data
+### See tag events
 You can see the same data in the CLI that is available over MQTT.

-1. For example, you can see the raw data from all tags with this command, replacing <sensor_id> with the sensor ID from the previous `sensor show` command:
+1. For example, you can see the events (e.g., a new tag entering the facility) for all tags with this command:
 ```
 What is the right command, team?<sensorID>
 ```